OGRECave/ogre/Docs/src/material-scripts.md

 You can also use nested section in order to use a special add-ins
 - @c texture_source as a source of texture data, see @ref External-Texture-Sources for details
-- @c rtshader_system for addtitional layer blending  options, see @ref rtss for details.
+- @c rtshader_system for additional layer blending  options, see @ref rtss for details.

 <a name="Attribute-Descriptions-1"></a>